-- a. government obligations; - b. obligations of the following agencies: Federal Financing Bank, Federal Home Loan Banks, Federal Home Loan Mortgage Corporation (except for stripped mortgage securities which are purchased at prices exceeding their principal amounts), The Federal National Mortgage Association (except for stripped mortgage securities which are purchased at prices exceeding their principal amounts), the Government National Mortgage Association, the Federal Housing Administration, and the Farmers Home Administration;
+- a. government obligations; - b. obligations of the following agencies: Federal Financing Bank, Federal Home Loan Banks, Federal Home Loan Mortgage Corporation (except for stripped mortgage securities which are purchased at prices exceeding their principal amounts), The Federal National Mortgage Association (except for stripped mortgage securities which are purchased at prices exceeding their principal amounts), the Government National Mortgage Association, the Federal Housing Administration, and the Farmers Home Administration; - c. direct general obligations of the State secured by the full faith and credit and taxing power of the State rated in one of the two highest rating categories by Moody's and S&P; - d. bonds and notes of any North Carolina local government or public authority (other than the District), subject to such restrictions as the Secretary of the Local Government Commission may impose, provided such bonds or notes are rated in one of the two highest rating categories by Moody's and S&P; - e. savings certificates or certificates of deposit issued by any commercial bank or savings and loan association organized under the laws of the State or in any federal bank or savings and loan association having its principal office in the State; provided, however, that any principal amount of such certificates in excess of the amount insured by the federal government or any agency thereof; or by a mutual deposit guaranty association authorized by the Administrator of the Savings Institutions Division of the Department of Commerce of the State, be fully collateralized by obligations reserved by financial institution; - f. prime quality commercial paper (having original maturities of not more than 270 days) bearing the highest rating of Moody's and S&P and not bearing a rating below the highest by any nationally recognized rating service which rates the particular obligation; - g. participating shares in the government portfolio of North Carolina Capital Management Trust, provided that the investments of such fund are limited to those qualifying for investment under this definition and that said fund is certified by the Local Government Commission; - h. a commingled investment pool established and administered by the State Treasurer pursuant to G. S. 147-69.3;

-- c. direct general obligations of the State secured by the full faith and credit and taxing power of the State rated in one of the two highest rating categories by Moody's and S&P; - d. bonds and notes of any North Carolina local government or public authority (other than the District), subject to such restrictions as the Secretary of the Local Government Commission may impose, provided such bonds or notes are rated in one of the two highest rating categories by Moody's and S&P; - e. savings certificates or certificates of deposit issued by any commercial bank or savings and loan association organized under the laws of the State or in any federal bank or savings and loan association having its principal office in the State; provided, however, that any principal amount of such certificates in excess of the amount insured by the federal government or any agency thereof; or by a mutual deposit guaranty association authorized by the Administrator of the Savings Institutions Division of the Department of Commerce of the State, be fully collateralized by obligations reserved by financial institution; - f. prime quality commercial paper (having original maturities of not more than 270 days) bearing the highest rating of Moody's and S&P and not bearing a rating below the highest by any nationally recognized rating service which rates the particular obligation; - g. participating shares in the government portfolio of North Carolina Capital Management Trust, provided that the investments of such fund are limited to those qualifying for investment under this definition and that said fund is certified by the Local Government Commission; - h. a commingled investment pool established and administered by the State Treasurer pursuant to G. S. 147-69.3; - i. repurchase agreements with respect to Government Obligations if entered into with certain restrictions; - j. any other investment now or hereafter permitted for investment of funds by the District by the General Statutes of North Carolina, including, without limitation, Section 159-30 of the General Statutes of North Carolina.
+- repurchase agreements with respect to Government Obligations if entered into with certain restrictions; - j. any other investment now or hereafter permitted for investment of funds by the District by the General Statutes of North Carolina, including, without limitation, Section 159-30 of the General Statutes of North Carolina.

 The District's investments with a maturity of more than one year at acquisition and non-money market investments are reported at fair value as determined by quoted market prices.
-The securities of the NCCMT Government Portfolio, a SEC-registered (2a - 7) external investment pool, is measured at fair value, which is the NCCMT's share price.
+The NCCMT Government Portfolio invest in treasuries and government agencies, is a money market fund (2a7), and maintains an AAAm rating from S&P and AAA-mf by Moody's Investor Service.
+It is reported at fair value.